 Buying second-hand electronics eliminates the waste that ends up in landfills and decreases the need to send these products for recycling.
 It also decreases the amount of pollution and greenhouse gasses emitted to create these products.

 1. Buy second-hand plastic-free furniture whenever you can

-Craigslist in the USA or Gumtree in Australia is a great option for this.
+Buying second-hand reduces demand for new resources, and it comes without packaging.
 You can often find free or fantastic value furniture in good condition.

 1. Put a “No Junk Mail” sticker on your mailbox